 - answer enquiries about voluntary organisations

-You can update your organisation's details online.
+You can register or update your organisation's details online.

 Commissioning and funding